Velo Escapes LogoVelo Escapes

 Fitness center

-Complimentary hot breakfast (6 a.m. start)
+Complimentary hot breakfast (7 a.m.)

 Free WiFi throughout